Mayoral and Civic

 Functions and events

 The Mayor is available on request to attend many different functions or events.
-If you wish to invite the Mayor to your function or event, or wish to contact the Mayor, you can do so by emailing email@example.com calling 01325 405996 or writing to: The Mayor's Office, Town Hall, Darlington, DL1 5QT
+If you wish to invite the Mayor to your function or event, or wish to contact the Mayor, you can do so by e-mailing [email protected], calling 01325 406309 or writing to: The Mayor's Office, Town Hall, Feethams, Darlington, DL1 5QT.

-If the Mayor is available on the date you require, you will need to send in your request in writing (either by email or letter)
+If the Mayor is available on the date you require, you will then need to send in your request in writing (either by email or letter).

-- Arrival time given should normally not be earlier than approximately five minutes before the commencement of the function to avoid unnecessary waiting time
+Arrival time given should normally not be earlier than about five minutes before the commencement of the function to avoid unnecessary waiting time.

 Addressing the Mayor